Teens charged in shooting of off-duty officer in Harlem: NYPD

-HARLEM, Manhattan (PIX11) — Two teenage boys, ages 16 and 17, are both charged with attempted murder after a Feb.
-5 shooting incident, police said Friday.
+HARLEM, N.Y.
+(PIX11) — Two teenage boys, ages 16 and 17, are both charged with attempted murder after a February 5 shooting incident, police said Friday.

 The off-duty officer was shot in the foot while attending a vigil for a community member at a West Harlem building, police said.